sepiphy/coding-recommendations/README.md

 ## About

-XuanQuynh coding recommendations for various languages and frameworks.
+Coding recommendations for various languages and frameworks.

 ## Recommendations